 In statistics, you frequently have to collect and analyse data.
-The vast majority of the times you do this, you will get a large amount of data that needs to be worked with which makes it almost impossible to deal with if you write it as a list.
+The vast majority of the times you do this, you will get a large amount of data that is almost impossible to deal with unless you write it as a list.

 To get round this, we use frequency tables.

 The word frequency just means how often something happens, so a frequency table is just a table that groups things together and tells you how often something happens.

 Discrete and continuous data

 In statistics, there are two types of data - discrete data and continuous data.
 For each type, we have to use a slightly different approach.

 Continuous data is something that could be broken down into smaller measurements (eg. height - whatever units you are using to measure it, there's always a smaller unit.)

 Discrete data is something that can't be split down (e.g. hair colour, the number of rooms in a house)

 I do a survey to record the colour of cars and get the following colours:

 Red, Blue, Blue, Red, Green, Blue, Red, Red, Blue, Green, Red, Black, Blue, Blue, Red, Green, Green, Red, Red, Blue, Green